OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

 The function creates output in two subfolders inside the user folder defined by the user.
 Result subfolder includes detailed output for local user to inspect (not to be shared).
 A much smaller subset of data (in the second folder (named export) is for doing a trend component of the Data Quality study (to be shared with the study PI).

+## Step 3: Inspect output data

+The package creates useful PDF files that highligh detected trends in drug ingredients, diagnoses, procedures, etc.
+See the result folder for PDF output.
+Readme file in the results folder also provides more details.

+## Step 4: Submit data

-To submit data, inspect the extrac folder, zip the content and send by email (encrypted) to the study coordinator.
+To submit data, inspect the extract folder (file names are identical to results folder), zip the content and send by email (encrypted) to the study coordinator.
 You may also use the S3 bucket OHDSI mechanism.
 Email the study PI for the key and secret to submit data for this mechanism.

 # Using the package with non-OMOP data